eremit4/eremit4-blog/content/posts/adversary-tracking/mycelial-mage/index.md

 Rather than pursuing immediate attribution, the next objective became structural mapping.
 A URLScan saved search created during this investigation was preserved locally and normalized into a structured dataset, consolidating scan results, script variants, domains, hosting indicators, and exfiltration endpoints into a single CSV.

-At this stage, the dataset serves an analytical role.
-Its purpose is to expose structural relationships that are difficult to observe through linear inspection of indicators.
-After normalization and deduplication, the remaining data represents a reduced but meaningful projection of the operation’s exposed infrastructure surface.
-From this corpus, a custom graph was built to reflect how phishing infrastructure is provisioned and reused in practice.
-The model enforces a clear hierarchy of `Autonomous System → Hosting IP → Phishing Domain → Exfiltration Endpoint`, ensuring that correlations emerge from shared artifacts rather than inflated connectivity.
+At this stage, the dataset serves an analytical role, exposing structural relationships that are difficult to observe through linear inspection of indicators.
+After normalization and deduplication, the remaining data reflects a reduced yet meaningful projection of the operation’s exposed infrastructure surface.
+Using this corpus, I built a custom graph in Python to model how phishing infrastructure is provisioned and reused in practice, enforcing a hierarchy of `Autonomous System → Hosting IP → Phishing Domain → Exfiltration Endpoint` so that correlations arise from shared artifacts rather than inflated connectivity.

 <div class="sage-graph">
   <iframe